warrendeleon/rn-warrendeleon/docs/planning/epics/EPIC-004-code-quality-tech-debt.md

 This epic is complete when:

-1. ✅ Clean Dependencies: All unused packages removed, all required packages present
+1. [x] Clean Dependencies: All unused packages removed, all required packages present
-2. ✅ Type Safety: Zero type errors, `@types/node` installed
+2. [x] Type Safety: Zero type errors, `@types/node` installed
-3. ✅ Reduced Bundle: Bundle size reduced by 5-10% (~30-50MB)
+3. [x] Reduced Bundle: Bundle size reduced by 5-10% (~30-50MB)
-4. ✅ No Regressions: All functionality works, all tests pass
+4. [x] No Regressions: All functionality works, all tests pass
-5. ✅ Documentation: README updated if any significant changes
+5. [x] Documentation: README updated if any significant changes

 ---